JardaniWorld/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This script evaluates to demonstrate conditionals
+This script evaluates to print the last digit of a number